 In addition to these examples, about 5-10 per cent of HUS cases are due to one or several genetic mutations that cause lasting and uncontrolled activity of complement, a part of the body’s immune system.
 This type of HUS is called complement-mediated atypical HUS (aHUS).

 Atypical Hemolytic Uremic Syndrome (or aHUS) is an ultra-rare (about 1 in one million births), life-threatening, chronic, genetic disease that can damage the body’s vital organs.
 The disease can occur at any age and can lead to potentially devastating consequences.
-The condition can present with a wide range of severity: some patients may experience one episode or “attack,” while others have regular episodes that can become quite severe.
+The condition can present with a wide range of severity and symptoms: some patients may experience one episode or “attack,” while others have regular episodes that can become quite severe.
+Some experience kidney failure, while others have neurogical, gastric, or cardiac symptoms.
 Although aHUS does affect children, almost one-half of people affected are adults.

 aHUS is caused by changes or mutations to the genes that produce proteins that control part of the body’s complement system called the alternative pathway.
 As part of the body’s immune system, this pathway is always turned ‘on’, ready to attack foreign invaders.
 During a time of “attack,” a healthy complement system has proteins (called regulators) that are able to protect the body’s own healthy cells.
 If one or more of these regulators are defective, the complement attack is also directed against healthy body cells, such as the inner lining of blood vessels.

 When blood vessels are damaged by this “self-attack,” a clotting system is activated in the blood and blood/platelet clots (called thrombi) form.
 This clotting condition affects the function of various vital organs in the body including the brain, lung, heart, and stomach, as well as muscles and bones.